side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 ---------------------------

 -   At Portland meeting, review trademarked names with Filesystem Study Group and project editor.
--   Ion Todirel suggests "Would be nice if path::append was variadic, to improve usability".
+-   Ion Todirel suggests “Would be nice if path::append was variadic, to improve usability”.
 -   Ion Todirel: Would be nice to have a make\_relative.
 Need to review similar suggestions.
 -   Dinkumware/Microsoft report slightly different results for Decomposition table.
 Rerun table.
 Check discrepancies.
--   Review Nick Stoughton's email for suggestions, action items.
+-   Review Nick Stoughton’s email for suggestions, action items.
 -   Review Filesystem Study Group reflector messages for unresolved comments, particularly in the area of Permissions.
 -   Review and resolve any pending issues in the GitHub issues list.